 Dear Cookie Dough- Loving Friends Who Love Chocolate too,

 I’ve created these Chocolate Chocolate Chip Cookie Dough Truffles especially for you.
 It’s chocolate cookie dough in its purest form (with added chocolate chips).
 I left out the eggs in the dough, so it’s okay for munching.
-I rolled them into bite-sized balls and covered them with a layer of more chocolate.
+And there are notes in the recipe for toasting the flour so that’s safe to eat in the recipe too.
+I roll them into bite-sized balls and cover them with a layer of more chocolate.
 How’s that sound?
 I hope you like them!

 There it is… chocolate cookie dough.
 You’ll get about 32 balls of dough, depending on how much you nibble in the preparation process.

-This was my first time using this Baker’s Dipping Chocolate (heat and dip in the container it’s sold in).
-I must say that it worked out perfectly.
-You’ll need two tubs of this if you use this product for your own dipping.
+You can use Baker’s Dipping Chocolate (heat and dip in the container it’s sold in), or another dipping chocolate that you have access to.
+I must say that this one works out perfectly.
+You’ll need two tubs of the Baker’s chocolate if you use this product for your own dipping.
 It’s sold in the baking aisle near the chocolate chips.

 If you set your chocolate truffle on a fork and then just lower it into the melted chocolate, you can just tap the fork lightly to get rid of the excess.
 Then slide it onto a wax paper lined baking sheet to let the chocolate set.

 You’ll want to sprinkle with goodies immediately before the chocolate hardens.

 And there are a few varieties for you!

 Here’s what they look like inside.
 That’s some pure chocolatey cookie dough right there.
 If you’re not really a fan of cookie dough because you don’t care for that grainy taste or whatever, these probably aren’t for you.
 But if you’re a cookie dough nibbler (that’s how my Momma raised me…), then you get what I’m talking about here and I’m pretty sure you’ll like them.